What to Expect

 Welcome: My name is Steve and I usually run the meetings.
 Jump online early (~9:40 am PT or so) and introduce yourself.
 Meet the other people attending.
-We have new people all the time, as well many faithful, longtime members who have been attending for years.
-Use the Zoom Chat during the meeting to share useful information and to streamline the info-gathering process for me.
-This info will be posted along with the video and meeting slides on the website after the meeting in “Monthly Meetings” under “Past Meetings”.
+We have new people all the time as well many faithful, longtime members who have been attending for years.
+We use the Zoom Chat during the meeting to share useful information and to streamline the info-gathering process for me.
+This info will be posted along with the YT video, meeting slides, and if available, the presentation slides, later on our website in “Monthly Meetings” under “Past Meetings”.

-Club Business: The meetings are friendly and informal, but try to follow an agenda that will be presented at the beginning.
-We’ll start by discussing any club business related to the mission and purpose, location, events, news of upcoming robotics events, and local activities, then upcoming presentations and schedule, Robothon activities and meeting summaries, and then anything else related to club business, operations, or activities.
+Club Business: The meetings are friendly and informal, but follow a regular agenda that will be presented at the beginning of the slides.
+We’ll start by discussing any club business related to the mission and purpose, location, events, news of upcoming robotics events, and local activities, then upcoming presentations and schedule, Robothon activities and event summaries, and then anything else related to club business, operations, or activities.
 We then move into your opportunity to share.

 Show-n-Tell/Round-the-Room/Web: This is your opportunity to shine.
-Show us your projects, ask questions, announce events, seek help or assistance, etc. The style is generally an informal demonstration or presentation, but feel free to share what you’re doing or what you need.
+Show us your projects, ask questions, announce events, seek help or assistance, etc. The style is generally an informal demonstration or presentation, but feel free to share what you’re doing or what help you need.
 Attendees have the opportunity to share what they are working on, ask questions, and to seek help from other club members.
 This portion of the meeting is unscripted, so its duration isn’t known ahead of time.
-Sometimes the sharing during this time may actually be better suited as a formal presentation.
-If so, consider sharing about your project briefly now, but more extensively as a formal presentation at a future meeting.
-See the Presenter Information page for details and contact me at the club email, so we can get you scheduled.
+Sometimes the sharing during this time suggests a formal presentation.
+If so, consider sharing about your project briefly now, but more extensively as a formal presentation, at a future meeting.
+See the Presenter Information page for details on doing this, and contact me at the club email, so we can get you scheduled.